 “No kidding.
 I’m not anticipating it with any joy at all.”

 After a brief salutation we hung up.
 Good.
 Well begun.
-That gave him the maximum amount of time to find my replacement and hopefully left him with a good feeling about the whole event.
+That gave him the maximum amount of time to find my replacement and hopefully left him with a good feeling about the whole shebang.

 I used a rickety dock cart to take my storage boxes to the boat then wrestled them below.
 It just made sense to get everything stowed right away.
 I had my bedding, a little Sony radio with a CD player, a few books, the chargers for my laptop, a 6 inch cast iron fry pan, a ten inch cast aluminum dutch oven, a 1.5 quart covered heavy anodized pot that I cooked everything in, rainwear and a couple coats stored away in those boxes.
 I’d even stashed a little bedside gooseneck lamp in there.
 I found two hanging lockers over two built-in chests of drawers in the fore cabin.
 I lifted all the cushions and inspected everywhere for mildew with both my eyes and my nose.
 I wondered at how he had kept the mildew down.
 That’s when I heard it.
 A little compressor and a fan kicked on, hidden behind the bow access wood grate.
 I lifted it out and pulled my pocket flashlight.
 I found a dehumidifier without a case.
 Someone had no doubt taken the case off and re-engineered the thing a bit to fit through the opening.
 I traced down the water condensate line coming out of it.
 It headed straight for the bilge.
 It explained a lot.

-I didn't exactly feel clean after a night in that motel.
+I didn’t exactly feel clean after a night in that motel.
 I closed up the ladder-way and grabbed my suitcase out of the truck.
 It was a short walk up to the marina offices.
-I found a pricey little grill, a book and magazine stand and a few shelves full of 'necessities' like tampons, Raid, instant rice, coffee, powdered creamer, sugar, French's mustard, catsup, peanut butter, jelly and bread that you'd find for sale in any trailer park office.
+I found a pricey little grill, a book and magazine stand and a few shelves full of ‘necessities’ like tampons, Raid, instant rice, coffee, powdered creamer, sugar, French’s mustard, catsup, peanut butter, jelly and bread--stuff that you’d find for sale in any trailer park office.

 I also found two sets of shower rooms attached to the restroom facilities, a lounge with a TV turned to what appeared to be a local marine weather forecast along with a shelf of reading material, a nice little coin-op laundry marked “open 24 hours” and a service counter.
 I gave the attendant my slip number and let her know that I’d just bought the Barbara from Irene Collins.
 With good grace she took all my information and printed out an ID card for me, then handed me a sheet listing their services and prices.
 After I asked she turned it over and wrote down the WiFi pass code.
 I smiled, tipped my imaginary hat and headed off in pursuit of a good hot shower with a bar of strong soap.

-Once I'd boiled myself alive and gotten changed I packed away my laundry and headed out to do some grocery shopping.
-I knew that I'd be buying mostly canned goods and bottled juices that would last a good long time.
+Once I’d boiled myself alive and gotten changed I packed away my dubious laundry in a garbage bag and headed out to do some grocery shopping.
+I knew that I’d be buying mostly canned goods and bottled juices that would last a good long time.
 I had an oven, so bread pans, oil, flour, salt, sugar and yeast were on the agenda.
-I'd try to stay with canned goods or plastic jars where I could, limiting my glass container purchases except for the spices and the yeast.
-I'd seen ghee (clarified butter) in plastic screw top containers.
-I'd look for it.
-I couldn't trust the refrigerator and freezer unit until I powered it up and tried it so I bought some ice for the cooler to keep my roast beef and cheese cold.
+I’d try to stay with canned goods or plastic jars where I could, limiting my glass container purchases except for the spices and the yeast.
+I’d seen ghee (clarified butter) in plastic screw top containers.
+I’d look for it.
+I couldn’t trust the refrigerator and freezer unit until I powered it up and tried it so I bought some ice for the cooler to keep my roast beef and cheese cold.

 I also bought pickles, salt, pepper and the usual suspects for condiments.
-The tea pot felt suspiciously heavy when I'd hefted it so I had no doubt that it had a good half inch of lime deposited inside.
-I took the lazy man's route and bought a new one.
+The tea pot felt suspiciously heavy when I’d hefted it so I had no doubt that it had a good half inch of lime deposited inside.
+I took the lazy man’s route and bought a new one.
 I also made sure to buy a roll of garbage bags that were strong, waterproof and would seal properly at the tops.
 Next on my list were quart and gallon sized zipper-top baggies.
 I also bought a box of medium-point retractable Sharpies-- laundry markers to label and date everything that got anonymized in the baggies, and to date all the canned goods.
-I'd learned to like strong, sweet coffee so I bought a bag of espresso grind and a little french press the size of a table-top sugar dispenser.
-I knew I'd need toilet paper, a couple plastic buckets, glass cleaner, 409 spray cleaner, paper towels, a couple deep dish pans, dish soap and some hand towels.
+I’d learned to like strong, sweet coffee so I bought a bag of espresso grind and a little french press the size of a table-top sugar dispenser.
+I knew I’d need toilet paper, a couple plastic buckets, glass cleaner, 409 spray cleaner, paper towels, a couple of deep dish-pans, dish soap and some hand towels.

 It took me a good half hour to get everything on board then a good two hours to find places to stow everything.
 Working or not, a lot went into the fridge for organization if nothing else.